ThummeTo/FMI.jl/README.md

 - [ ] RAM for allocated FMUs, their instances and states, is now auto-released.
 For maximum performance/safety you can use FMUs in blocks (like file reading/writing).

-- [ ] New low-level interfaces are introduced, that fit the SciML-ecosystem.
+- [ ] New low-level interfaces are introduced, that fit the SciML ecosystem.
 For example, a FMU can still be simulated with `simulate(fmu)`, but one can also decide to create a `prob = FMUProblem(fmu)` (like an `ODEProblem`) and use `solve(prob)` to obtain a solution.
-Keywords will be adapted to have a fully consistent interface with the remaining SciML-ecosystem.
+Keywords will be adapted to have a fully consistent interface with the remaining SciML ecosystem.

 - [x] Optimization for new Julia LTS v1.10, removing code to keep downward compatibility with old LTS v1.6.